nicolello-dev/knowurteacher/README.md

 [https://knowurteacher.com](https://www.knowurteacher.com)

-A website where you can chat about your teachers to discuss about how to better perform in an exa.
+A website where you can rate your teachers in regards to their teaching.

-Does your teacher prefer concise responses, technical terms, or would they prefer a more general discourse?

 ## For developers

 This project makes use of various frameworks:

 - NextJS, a frontend framework developed by Vercel
-- Firebase*, used for managing credentials
+- Bootstrap, a frontend library for consistent styling
+- NextAuth, a Vercel framework to handle authentication
-- RDS*, an AWS database service.
-Using PostgreSQL
+- RDS, an AWS service for relational databases

-<sup>* will be added later</sup>
+- PostgreSQL as the main database
+- Prisma as the ORM
+- Google Analytics and Vercel Analytics

 ## How to run

+Before running the webapp locally, you should initiate a PostgreSQL database and configure the .env as in the [.example.env](https://github.com/ilariiiiia/knowurteacher/blob/main/.example.env) file.
+You will also need to generate Google Client ID and Google Client Secret through Google Cloud for oAuth2.

-To run the development server, run
+To run the development server (locally), run

 ```bash
 npm run dev